comprna/Junckey/README.md

-# Junckie
+# Junckey

-Junckie is a collection of scripts for the calculation of PSI (Proportion Spliced Index) values of junctions clusters.
+Junckey is a collection of scripts for the calculation of PSI (Proportion Spliced Index) values of junctions clusters.
 This pipeline is adpated for using STAR (https://github.com/alexdobin/STAR).

 ### 1. Format STAR output